Towards efficient representation identification in supervised learning: Introduction

-$\bullet$ \textbf{Amount of auxiliary information.} Existing works \citep{khemakhem2020variational} (Theorem 1), \cite{khemakhem2020ice} require a lot of auxiliary information, e.g., the number of label classes should be twice the total dimension of the latent factors of variation to guarantee disentanglement.
-We seek to enable disentanglement with lesser auxiliary information. \\ [5pt] \textbf{Contributions.} We consider the following data generation process -- latent factors generate the observations (raw features) and the labels for multiple tasks, where the latent factors are mutually independent.
+\textbf{Contributions.} We consider the following data generation process -- latent factors generate the observations (raw features) and the labels for multiple tasks, where the latent factors are mutually independent.
 We study a natural extension of the standard empirical risk minimization (ERM) (\cite{vapnik1992principles}) paradigm.
 The most natural heuristic for learning representations is to train a neural network using ERM and use the output from the representation layer before the final layer.
 In this work, we propose to add a constraint on ERM to facilitate disentanglement -- all the components of the representation layer must be mutually independent.
 Our main findings for the representations learned by the constrained ERM are summarized below.

-$\bullet$ If the number of tasks is at least equal to the dimension of the latent variables, and the latent variables are not Gaussian, then we can recover the latent variables up to permutation and scaling.

-$\bullet$ If we only have a single task and the latent variables come from an exponential family whose log-density can be expressed as a polynomial, then under further constraints on both the learner's inductive bias and the function being inverted, we can recover the latent variables up to permutation and scaling.

-$\bullet$ To implement constrained ERM, we propose a simple two-step approximation.
+\begin{itemize} \item If the number of tasks is at least equal to the dimension of the latent variables, and the latent variables are not Gaussian, then we can recover the latent variables up to permutation and scaling.
+Also, we show that the unconstrained version of ERM can recover the latent variables up to linear transformations. \item If we only have a single task and the latent variables come from an exponential family whose log-density can be expressed as a polynomial, then under further constraints on both the learner's inductive bias and the function being inverted, we can recover the latent variables up to permutation and scaling. \item To implement constrained ERM, we propose a simple two-step approximation.
 In the first step, we train a standard ERM based model, and in the subsequent step we carry out linear ICA \citep{comon1994independent} on the representation extracted from ERM.
 We carry out experiments with the above procedure for regression and classification.
-Our experiments show that even with the approximate procedure, it is possible to recover the true latent variables up to permutation and scaling when the number of tasks is smaller than the latent dimension.
+Our experiments show that even with the approximate procedure, it is possible to recover the true latent variables up to permutation and scaling when the number of tasks is smaller than the latent dimension. \end{itemize}